|Value||Eligibility||Open date||Close date|

 b.
 The successful applicant will be awarded the Scholarship on the nomination of a selection committee comprising of:

 III.
-Head of Department of Sydney College of the Arts,
+Head of the Sydney College of the Arts,

 V. their nominated delegate(s).